-- Knead dough on lightly floured surface for 5 minutes.
-Place in a bowl, cover with plastic wrap, and set aside.
+- Knead dough on a lightly floured surface for 5 minutes.
+Place in a bowl, cover with plastic wrap and set aside.

 - Place an 8-ounce cup of hot water into the microwave and heat on high for 3 minutes to moisten the oven.

 - Remove the mug and place the bowl with the dough into the microwave and heat on its lowest setting (10% power) for 3 minutes.